Current Lab Members

 Danielle Panoz-Brown is currently a graduate student in the Comparative Cognition Lab.
 She received a B.S. in Psychological Science from Georgia College & State University in 2011, and a M.A. in Experimental Psychology from UNCW in 2015.
 Over the last several years she has worked as a research assistant in numerous neuroscience and behavioral pharmacology labs.
 Her primary research interests include psychopharmacology, behavior analysis, and comparative cognition with special interests in animal models of learning and memory.

 Samantha Colin graduated from Purdue University in 2016 with a B.S. in Brain and Behavioral Sciences.
 At Purdue, she was involved in researching a rat model of epilepsy.
 In the Comparative Cognition Lab, she studies a rat model of source memory to better understand the genetic influences on dementia.
 Her future plans are to obtain her Ph.
-D in neuroscience and become a professor.
+D in medical neuroscience from IUPUI and become a professor.
 When not handling rats, Sam enjoys lifting, Netflix, reading, and spending time with her family and friends.

 Jesse graduated from Indiana University in 2017 with a B. S. in Neuroscience.
 In August, he will be attending medical school to apply his passion for neuroscience to become a physician, specializing in surgery or anesthesia.
 In Dr. Crystal's lab, Jesse is involved in studying the episodic memory of rats with odor related tasks.
 He is interested in this research due to it's potential to help the scientific community learn more about Alzheimer's disease.
 In his free time, Jesse loves to play guitar, golf, hike, and spend time with his family and friends.